1st Year

 Your baby will have five to 10 feedings a day, drinking between 16 and 32 ounces of milk.

 Be careful that your baby is not being fed too much.
-Interested friends and relatives may pressure you to “fatten him up.”
+Interested friends and relatives may pressure you to “fatten them up.”
 Fat does not equal healthy.
 Researchers believe that putting on too much weight during these early months may cause your child to be overweight later.
 Babies need to be fed only the amount they want.
-If your baby isn’t hungry, don’t force him to eat.
+If your baby isn’t hungry, don’t force them to eat.

 Keep extra containers of formula or breast milk cold.
 Bacteria grow rapidly in infant formula or breast milk that is not refrigerated.
 When you go out, take a bottle of formula or breast milk with you.
 Keep the bottle cold until your baby is ready to drink it.
 Pack the bottle in an insulated cooler with some ice.